 Experience Cao Dai Religion In Ho Chi Minh City

 You don’t need to take a guided tour.
-Just tell your moto-taxi driver to drive you there (fares will vary but bargain before accepting a decent price).
-Then on arrival find a monk to show you around.
+Just tell your moto-taxi driver to drive you there, then on arrival find a monk to show you around.
 The statues and small write-ups in English will tell you more than enough to get a taste of this unique religion.

 Priyanko- Constant Traveller